Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 #### [BarcodeScannerFormInput](https://developers.arcgis.com/kotlin/api-reference/arcgis-maps-kotlin/com.arcgismaps.mapping.featureforms/index.html#1532812564%2FClasslikes%2F-1844196645)

 - The `BarcodeScannerFormInput` is a type of text input that also allows users to scan barcodes using the device's camera.
-- Tapping on the barcode icon will open the camera to scan a barcode.
 - If camera permissions are not granted, the barcode scanner will not be available, and the input will behave like a normal text input.
+- The barcode scanner supports the following barcode formats: [BarcodeFormat](https://developers.google.com/android/reference/com/google/mlkit/vision/barcode/common/Barcode.BarcodeFormat).
+- To scan a barcode:
+  - Tap on the barcode accessory icon to open the camera.
+  - The barcode should be in the camera's viewfinder.
+Once the barcode is detected, the camera will automatically close, and the barcode value will be populated in the input field.
+  - If there are multiple barcodes in the camera's viewfinder, tapping on the desired barcode will select the barcode and populate the value in the input field.
+  - A mild haptic feedback is triggered when a barcode is detected and scanned successfully.

 <img src="screenshots/barcode_input.png" width="250"/>